 Salary Sacrifice Arrangements

-Some employers offer tax efficient funding approaches:
+Some employers offer tax-efficient funding approaches:

 - Qualification costs deducted from pre-tax salary